Go Ad-Free

 What’s the Connection Between Viral Infections and Dementia?

 What is at the root cause of Alzheimer's disease?
-New research suggests a connection between viral infections and dementia.
-Let's fight back!
+Growing research suggests a connection between viral infections and dementia.
+Fight back!

 Drug companies, the Alzheimer’s Association and the FDA have placed almost all their chips on the beta-amyloid theory of Alzheimer’s disease.
 Billions have been spent on anti-amyloid drugs such as aducanumab (Aduhelm) and lecanemab (Leqembi).
 Read more about this potentially misguided approach at this link.
 While beta-amyloid may indeed be part of the story, we have long wanted to know what amyloid is actually doing in the brain.
 What triggers the formation of this sticky protein in the first place?
 Some researchers suggest that there is a connection between viral infections and dementia and that beta-amyloid formation is the body’s reaction to invasion.
 They postulate that it may be part of an immune reaction that runs amok.